votingworks/vxsuite/apps/admin/frontend/README.md

 The server will be available at http://localhost:3000/.

-### Choosing a Converter
+### Using with MS SEMS

-If you want to run with a particular converter configuration, start the server with `REACT_APP_VX_CONVERTER` set to the appropriate value:
+If you want to use this app with Mississippi SEMS files, you'll need to set `REACT_APP_VX_CONVERTER=ms-sems`.

-- **`ms-sems`** (default): uses `services/converter-ms-sems` to convert Mississippi SEMS files to the VotingWorks format.
-Currently, only BMD and VotingWorks-style hand-marked paper ballots are supported with this converter.
-- **`nh-accuvote`**: uses `converter-nh-accuvote` to convert New Hampshire AccuVote files to the VotingWorks format.
-Currently, only BMD and AccuVote timing-mark ballots are supported with this converter.

 You may set this value in `.env.local` to make the value persistent on your machine.

 ## Testing